 History of the Courage Kenny Handiham Program

 Ned enlisted the help of a group of local nuns, the Sisters of St. Francis, on April 30, 1967.
 Although their first action was as weather watchers during a thunderstorm that passed through Rochester that day, the Sisters were committed to helping Ned with his new project, and several received their licenses.
-Among them was Sister Alverna O'Laughlin, WA0SGJ, the former Educational Coordinator for the Handiham System, now retired.
+Among them was Sister Alverna O'Laughlin, WA0SGJ, the former Educational Coordinator for the Handiham Program, now a silent key.

 The first Handiham was Edna (Eddy) Thorson, N0YL, who took her General Class license exam in December, 1967.
 Eddy became a silent key in 2013.

-Very soon the Rochester Amateur Radio Club, and a little later the PICONET of South Eastern Minnesota took up the torch of service that Ned had lighted.
-Word of the Handiham System spread rapidly throughout southern Minnesota and northern Iowa.
+Very soon, the Rochester Amateur Radio Club, and a little later, the PICONET of South Eastern Minnesota took up the torch of service that Ned had lighted.
+Word of the Handiham Program spread rapidly throughout southern Minnesota and northern Iowa.

-Word of the handiham system spread throughout the Upper Midwest, then across the country, and around the world.
-It became impossible to continue the work of the system as a volunteer organization...
+Word of the Handiham Program spread throughout the Upper Midwest, then across the country, and around the world.
+It became impossible to continue the work of the Program as a volunteer organization.
 Something had to be done, or the Handiham Program would be a victim of its own success.
-The answer emerged when Courage Center agreed to accept the system as a program, and in 1975 the Minnesota handiham system merged with Courage Center to become a full service, providing help wherever there was a need.
+The answer emerged when Courage Center agreed to accept the Handiham Program as an integrated part of Courage Center, and in 1975 the Minnesota Handiham Program merged with Courage Center to become a full service, providing help wherever there was a need.

 The Courage Kenny Handiham Program, now a fully-integrated service of Courage Kenny Rehabilitation Institute, is able to call on the resources of its parent organization, from accounting and counseling to rehabilitation medicine and physical therapy, in order to better serve its students and members.

-Handiham stations and remote base stations controllable via the Internet are now in operation in Woodbury, MN and at Courage North, Lake George, MN.
+Handiham stations and remote base stations, controllable via the internet, are now in operation in Woodbury, MN and near Lake George, MN.
 These remote base stations are designed to help Handiham members whose living situations do not allow them to have outside antennas.

 Membership for people with disabilities